deckhouse/virtualization/docs/USER_GUIDE.md

 - `WaitForUserUpload`: Disk is waiting for the user to upload an image (type: Upload).
 - `Ready`: Disk has been created and is ready for use.
 - `Migrating`: Live migration of a disk.
+- `Exporting`: The disk export process is in progress.
 - `Failed`: An error occurred during the creation process.
 - `PVCLost`: System error, PVC with data has been lost.
 - `Terminating`: Disk is being deleted.
 The disk may "hang" in this state if it is still connected to the virtual machine.